 11. More people are reading their policies on computers and phones.
 Clear language helps make this easier and keeps customers happy.
 Nationwide, for example, designed its online policies with readability in mind.
 This makes it easier for clients to access and understand their documents on various devices, enhancing their online experience.

 12. Everyone likes things that are easy to understand.
-By making policies clear, insurance companies show that they know what customers want today.
+By making policies clear, insurance companies show they know what customers want today.
 Liberty Mutual embraced the trend toward clear communication by aligning their policies with customer expectations.

 A report by the Plain Language Action and Information Network (PLAIN) suggests that improving the clarity of insurance policies could save the industry up to $75 million annually in customer support costs.